alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 When this happens, you will see a failure message reporting that installation of the extension was not successful for the VM(s) for which the API timed out.
 You may also get this message for other failures in installation.

-In any case, re-running `./Setup_SRE_Logging.ps1 -configId <SRE Config ID>` will attempt to install the extensions again, skipping any VMs that already have the extensions installed.
+In any case, re-running `./Setup_SRE_Logging.ps1 -shmId $shmId -sreId $sreId` will attempt to install the extensions again, skipping any VMs that already have the extensions installed.
 Where the issue was an API timeout, these VMs will report that the extension is already installed when the logging set up script is run again.

 Where there was a genuine failure in the installation of a VM extension, the script will try again to install the extension when the logging set up script is run again.